 No longer a “soft skill,” popular PM methodologies have turned time management into a robust, testable field with multiple diverging philosophies, including Agile and Waterfall.
 Being well-versed in varying PM techniques, knowing which one is best for your industry and project type, and being able to seamlessly adapt your chosen approach’s principles to fit a given project’s specifics are all key parts of being an effective manager of time.

-Though learning these skills sometimes happens through unofficial channels, with internal mentorship structures and on-the-job apprenticeship opportunities, it is more often honed in the classroom.
+Though learning these skills sometimes happens through unofficial channels, with internal mentorship structures and on-the-job apprenticeship opportunities, it is more often developed in the classroom.
 Expert project managers typically get their start through recognizing PM as a recurring part of their role and seeking out training to ensure they are expertly handling the process.

-Advance Your Project Management Skills with Our Top Courses
+How to Improve Your Project Management Skills

 PMP Exam Prep Course

-All AMA Project Management Classes
+Suggested prerequisite: AMA Comprehensive Project Management Workshop.